 Team History Displays.
 As 1 of the NHL's 2 newest teams, the Wild don't have much in the way of championship banners.
 There isn't one mentioning their run to the 2003 NHL Western Conference Finals, under Lemaire.
 But there is one for their 2008 Northwest Division Championship.

 Their only retired number is 1, in honor of the Minnesota Fans, a reaction to the slap in the face of Norm Green moving the North Stars to Dallas in 1993.
 (There is no representation in The X for their achievements.)
-They do, uniquely among NHL teams, have banners for all 30 teams in the league, including the Devils, as you can nearly see in this photo.
+They do, along with fellow 2000 expansion entries the Columbus Blue Jackets, have banners for all 30 teams in the league, including the Devils, as you can nearly see in this photo.

 Stuff.
 The Hockey Lodge Store is in the arena's southeast corner, at Gate 1.
 It sells Wild, North Stars and University of Minnesota hockey-related items.
 They also have stores at the Maplewood Mall and the Southdale Center in Edina, both in the Twin Cities' suburbs, and in Duluth, 150 miles northeast of the Twin Cities.